Sven Bender

 Sven Bender (/de/; born 27 April 1989) is a German former professional footballer who played as a centre-back or defensive midfielder.
-He is currently the manager of Regionalliga club SpVgg Unterhaching.
+He is currently the assistant coach of the Germany national team.
 He is the twin brother of fellow coach and former player Lars Bender.

 Club career

 Early career

 Having been a product of their academy since the age of 4, Bender played from 1993 to 1999 in the youth of TSV Brannenburg.
 From 1999 to 2002, he was part of SpVgg Unterhaching youth teams.
 In summer 2002, Bender moved to the 1860 München youth team.

 1860 Munich

 He started his football career on the U-14 team and played for all of 1860 München's youth teams in three years.
 In November 2007, Bender extended his contract with the club until 2011.
 In 2009, Munich had to sell both Lars and Sven Bender, due to club's financial problem.
 Sven moved to Borussia Dortmund and Lars moved to Bayer Leverkusen.
 Sven played 65 games and scored 1 goal for 1860 Munich.